Energy Drink Ingredients and What They Do

 Acai berry comes from the Acai Palm tree which is found in South America.
 The berry is rich in antioxidants, but not as many as a concord grape or a wild blueberry.

 Most of the acai berry benefits have no scientific basis and are attributed to marketing hype.

 The amount of acai in energy drinks is very low and real acai berry juice no doubt tastes nothing like “acai flavored” beverages since usually other fruit juices and flavors are added.

 Inositol was once considered a B vitamin but has since been removed from this classification because the human body is able to produce its own supply without the need for supplementation.

 It is a type of carbohydrate made from the breaking down of glucose.

 Energy Drinks include this ingredient because it aids with the nervous system and serotonin modulation.
 High doses of inositol have also been given to patients with certain psychiatric conditions because of the positive effect on the nervous system.

-L-Theanine is an amino acid that according to recent studies has been shown to calm the brain to enhance concentration.
+L-Theanine is an amino acid that according to some studies has been shown to calm the brain to enhance concentration.

 This amino acid comes from tea leaves and Green tea has the highest concentrations.